Zer0CoolX/guacamole-install-rhel-7/README.md

 - All SELinux contexts properly set instead of disabling SEL.
 - Firewalld configured for Guacamole.
 - Script generates a log file of what it did for review.
+- Error handling covering the installation process.
+On error the line that failed and exit code are displayed and logged and the script stops
 - And more...

 Further details on the [Script Features](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/Guacamole-Install-Script-Features) page.